Does Stress Cause Constipation?

-How To Prevent Constipation Caused By Anxiety
+How To Prevent Constipation

-There are several changes that can be made to improve physical health and reduce constipation.
-With changes in diet and exercise, you will reduce the rate and severity in which you experience constipation caused by stress.
+There are changes that can be made to improve your physical health and reduce constipation.
+With changes in diet and exercise, you will reduce the rate and severity of all GI issues including constipation.
 Consider making the following changes to reduce constipation: